Élise Corriveau LL.M, CHRP, ECH, Chartered Mediator

 Élise Corriveau is a Certified Human Resources Advisor (CRHA) and Certified Harassment Investigator (ECH).
-She is an accredited mediator by the Institut de médiation et d’arbitrage du Québec (IMAQ), member of the ADR Institute of Canada (ADRIC) and Affiliate Member of the Canadian Institute for Conflict Resolution (CICR).
+She is a Chartered Mediator by the Institut de médiation et d’arbitrage du Québec (IMAQ), member of the ADR Institute of Canada (ADRIC) and Affiliate Member of the Canadian Institute for Conflict Resolution (CICR).

 Ms. Corriveau has a master’s degree in law specializing in the prevention and resolution of disputes from the University of Sherbrooke.
 She is a qualified senior investigator in the field of harassment for the federal public service and a professional level executive coach, recognized by the International Coach Federation (ICF).
 She also has completed federal government training as a Violence Investigator and is qualified for Hazardous Occurrences investigations under the Canada labour code and the Canada Occupational Health and Safety Regulations.

 Having worked in labour relations and human resources management for several years, she has been involved in the federal government’s Commissions of Inquiry review process.
 She has also intervened in various harassment cases, violence and workplace conflicts with Federal entities.
 She has notably advised senior leaders in the implementation and administration of anti-harassment policies in both public and private sectors, as well as in establishing effective response strategies related to harassment and violence complaints.